 If you’ve already improved your condition a lot (or completely reversed it), you can have these a bit more often, but don’t make it a daily habit either!

 I actually recommend starting to consume these only after 1 month of heavy dieting and keeping sugar out of your system.
 The longer you can hold it, the better.

 Eat fruits and fruit salads in the meantime to keep your sugar cravings low, and only then you will be ready to truly appreciate the taste of the recommended desserts and sweet snacks below.

 Because, yes, after one month of not eating anything sugary, things you wouldn’t normally consider sweet will seem sweet, while the things you used to eat will surprise you at how nauseatingly sweet they are.
 (I know this from my own experience).

-With these in mind, let’s not waste a single second and let’s check out some sweet goodies that you can have after being diagnosed with NAFLD.
+With these in mind, let’s not waste a single second and let’s check out my recommended deserts for fatty liver.

-Make sure to always follow the notes I have for each of these recipes in order to make sure that you keep them as liver-friendly as possible!
+Make sure to always follow the notes I have for each of these recipes to keep them as liver-friendly as possible!

 Chocolate Fudge Pie